sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-contracts.md

 `DataValidationError` provides the following context:
 1. `schema_name`, `table_name`, and `column_name` provide the logical "location" at which the contract was violated.
 2. `schema_entity` and `contract_mode` indicate which contract was violated.
 3. `table_schema` contains the schema against which the contract was validated.
-It may be a Pydantic model or a dlt `TTableSchema` instance.
+It may be a Pydantic model or a data_load_tool `TTableSchema` instance.
 4. `schema_contract` is the full, expanded schema contract.
 5. `data_item` is the causing data item (Python dict, arrow table, Pydantic model, or list thereof).

 ### Contracts on new tables
-If a table is a **new table** that has not been created on the destination yet, dlt will allow the creation of new columns.
+If a table is a **new table** that has not been created on the destination yet, data_load_tool will allow the creation of new columns.
 For a single pipeline run, the column mode is changed (internally) to **evolve** and then reverted back to the original mode.
 This allows for initial schema inference to happen, and then on subsequent runs, the inferred contract will be applied to the new data.

 The following tables are considered new:
 1. Child tables inferred from nested data.